 Agustín Ludeña is a Designer at PAU and a registered Architect in Spain from the Madrid School of Architecture (UPM-ETSAM), where he also collaborated as fellow of the Architectural Design Department and as Assistant Teacher at Federico Soriano’s Design Studio.
 He worked at estudioHerreros in Madrid before moving to New York City and joining PAU.
 His work and research projects have been featured on several platforms and in media including the Spanish Pavilion at the 16th Venice Biennale of Architecture (2018), Architecture Magazine, the Madrid Chamber of Architects (COAM), the curatorial participations on Models 2 (Fisuras de la cultura contemporánea), and 100 years of Architecture Magazine (COAM).

-Felix is a Designer at PAU.
+Felix is an Associate at PAU.
 He received his Master of Architecture from the Princeton University School of Architecture.
 His graduate thesis, “Stages for Democracy”, explores the idea of democratic spaces and proposes an expansion to Taiwan’s Legislative Yuan complex.

 For his participation in Arch Out Loud’s White House Competition (2022), Felix was awarded an Honorable Mention; he is also the recipient of multiple essay competition awards.